-Housed in a lovely old building dating back to 1901 (downright ancient in Pacific Northwest terms), the Kimpton Alexis Hotel Seattle adds a dash of tech and trendiness without compromising on classic elegance.
+Housed in a lovely old building dating back to 1901 (downright ancient in Pacific Northwest terms), the Sonesta Alexis Hotel Seattle adds a dash of tech and trendiness without compromising on classic elegance.

-The rooms here mix original interior architecture with modern touches for which the Kimpton brand is increasingly known and still retain some original features, such as exposed brick walls.
+The rooms here mix original interior architecture with modern touches initiated by the Kimpton brand under the old moniker.
+The property still retains some original features, such as exposed brick walls.
 And by modern amenities, I’m particularly referring to the Amazon Echo Dots that come standard in every room.
 These little artificial intelligence-powered machines play the role of virtual concierges, responding to voice commands to give details on everything from restaurant recommendations to basic hotel information such as check-out times.

 After spending quite a bit of time testing out my in-room device, my imagination began running wild.
 At one point, I had the irrational (or was it?) notion that the Echo Dot in my room might be gathering data from my conversations in order to fine-tune my guest profile and I shut her off for the night.

 While the presence of an Echo Dot certainly made the time I spent in my room a bit more fun, the décor and sheer elegance of the guest rooms is what really stuck with me long after my stay.
 I ended up in an enormous, 775-square-foot Executive Suite, complete with a gigantic living room with a crushed velvet sofa, a work desk, a dining room tables, and floor-to-ceiling windows.